Neverness to Everness: How to Reroll Fast and Build a Starter Account

 • Two S-ranks reached unusually early.

-• An account with decent S-rank value and all Annulith still saved for future Limited pity.
+• A decent S-rank with all Annulith still saved for future limited pity.

 What does not justify endless rerolling is the free baseline the game already gives you.
-Early progression includes workable A-ranks and at least some meaningful free assets, and the Standard system is generous enough that a normal account is not crippled.
-Rerolling is so an optimization step, not a requirement for progression.
+Early progression includes workable A-ranks and meaningful free assets, and the Standard system is generous enough that a normal account is not crippled.
+Rerolling is an optimization step, not a requirement.

 Advertisement